RacingThePlanet: 2002–2008

-2008-2009
+2008–2009

 In 2009 RacingThePlanet launched an online retail store specializing in selling the outdoor apparel, equipment and nutritional products required for endurance racing.
 By 2010 the store had grown to stock a much larger variety of products for all Outdoors pursuits.
 Later in the year, The Outdoor Store became the largest online outdoor gear store in Asia and had distribution hubs in Hong Kong and the United Kingdom allowing global distribution.

 In 2008, Dean Karnazes from USA and Laura Corti from Italy are named the 4 Deserts Champions.

 In 2008 & 2009, 4 Deserts Ultramarathon Series is ranked #2 on the TIME Magazine's list of the World's Top Endurance Events.

-2010-2011
+2010–2011

 In 2010 a record nine competitors completed the 4 Deserts Grand Slam, including three women who are the first to have achieved the feat - Samantha Gash of Australia, Lucy Rivers-Bulkeley and Linda Quirk.

 A Shanghai-based competitor died of heatstroke after competing in the 2010 Gobi March.
 His brother claimed Racing the Planet was "reckless" and ill-prepared.

-2010 also saw the first 100 km race organised by the company - the which took place in the desert around Hotan in China's western Xinjiang Province.
+The year 2010 also saw the first 100 km race organised by the company - the which took place in the desert around Hotan in China's western Xinjiang Province.

 In 2010 Ryan Sandes of South Africa was crowned 4 Deserts Champion having won all four of the races he competed in, and Marjiana Pellizer of Croatia was crowned women's champion.

-On September 2, 2011, at the 100 km event in the Kimberly, Western Australia, Turia Pitt, 24, and Kate Sanderson, 35, were left with severe burn injuries when fire swept through a rocky gorge during the outback race.
+On 2 September 2011, at the 100 km event in the Kimberly, Western Australia, Turia Pitt, 24, and Kate Sanderson, 35, were left with severe burn injuries when fire swept through a rocky gorge during the outback race.
 Two men - Michael Hull and Martin van der Merwe - suffered less serious burns.
 RacingThePlanet has not compensated the victims or contributed to their medical treatment, including to Ms Pitt whose expenses exceed $2 million.
 In November 2012, the Government of Western Australia made ex gratia payments of $450,000 to each of the women.

 Originally launched in English, in 2011 the Outdoor Store expanded capability to include Traditional and Simplified Chinese, as well as French, Spanish and Italian.

-2012-2015
+2012–2015

 In 2012, Vicente Juan Garcia from Spain and Anne-Marie Flammersfeld from Germany become the first two, in a calendar year, to win all 4 Deserts Ultramarthons and achieve the 4 Deserts Grand Slam.

 In the same year, RacingThePlanet partnered with The Esquel Group to fund nine (9) scholarships to send minority girls in the Gobi Desert to high school and university/technical schools.

 In 2013, the film Desert Runners, shot at all 4 Deserts, and made its world premiere at the Edinburgh International Film Festival in June 2013, and later on Netflix.

 In 2014, "Chema" Martinez Fernandez & Isis Breiter, a double Olympian and a mother-of-three, respectively, are named 4 Deserts Champions 2014.

 In 2015, The Sahara Race is temporarily relocated to Jordan from Egypt and at the first-ever female Afghan ultramarathon team to join the Gobi March.